bridgepoint/mindbody/README.md

 ```

 ### Authenticated
 A number of methods require authorization.
 If you would like to send requests to MINDBODY in 'BusinessMode' or using Staff credentials `mbo.usertoken.issue({'Username': 'USERNAME','Password': 'PASSWORD'}, callbackFunction);`.
-Apply this into the header of the request with `mbo.settings.authorization = data.AccessToken;`.
+Apply this into the header of the request with `mbo.Authorization = response.AccessToken;`.
 ```js
 var MBO = require('mindbody');